Second- and third-class facilities on the Titanic: Dining saloon

 The Second-Class dining saloon was located aft on D Deck and shared the same galley as the First-Class dining saloon further forward.
 Although only about half the size of its first-class counterpart, it was nonetheless a large room at 70 ft long that could accommodate 394 in one sitting.
 Supplied with natural light by portholes, the room was paneled in oak and lined with linoleum flooring.
-There were parallel rows of long, rectangular dining tables in contrast to the cozy seating groups in first class, and the mahogany swivel chairs upholstered in red leather were bolted to the floor (this was a standard feature even in First-Class aboard other ships).
+There were parallel rows of long, rectangular dining tables in contrast to the cozy seating groups in first class, and the mahogany swivel chairs upholstered in red leather were bolted to the floor (this was a standard feature even in First Class aboard other ships).
 An upright Steinway & Sons piano, used for church service on Sundays, stood in an alcove against the forward wall.
 At its forward end, the dining saloon surrounded the Second-Class forward stairwell on three sides; it could be entered from doors on either side flanking the stairwell.
 At the aft end, a pair of double doors led into the dining saloon from the after Second-Class stairwell.
-The food served was nearly as good as that in first class with a wide variety.
-Breakfast options included ox, eggs, sausage, ham, potatoes, and oats while dinner entree options included curry chicken, lamb, and turkey.
+The food served was nearly as good as that in first class, with a wide variety.
+Breakfast options included ox, eggs, sausage, ham, potatoes, and oats, while dinner entree options included curry chicken, lamb, and turkey.

 Surviving artifacts

-None of the second-class public areas of the Titanic survive in an appreciable form because they are located in the stern section, the decks of which have pancaked upon one another.
-The C Deck steel housing which once contained the stairway and Library for second class are discernible, along with the once-covered promenade area with its enclosed windows.
+None of the second-class public areas of the Titanic survives in an appreciable form because they are located in the stern section, the decks of which have pancaked upon one another.
+The C Deck steel housing, which once contained the stairway and Library for second class, is discernible, along with the once-covered promenade area with its enclosed windows.

-Sections of RMS Olympics second-class public areas survived for many years at the Haltwhistle Paint Factory in Northumberland, England before they were auctioned in 2004.
+Sections of RMS 'Olympic's second-class public areas survived for many years at the Haltwhistle Paint Factory in Northumberland, England, before they were auctioned in 2004.
 These included paneling, a pilastered doorway with cornice, and moulding from the dining saloon, the window and surrounding frame from the second-class purser's office, and paneling and windows from the second-class stairway.
 Part of the sycamore and mahogany paneling from the library on Olympic is installed in the Silver Vestibule of the Cutler's Hall in Sheffield.